My employer retaliated against me. Isn't that unlawful?

 Ana complains to the Massachusetts Attorney General’s office that she was not getting paid her wages.
 Her employer then reduces her hours.
 If Ana can prove her hours were reduced because of her wage complaint, she might have a retaliation claim against her employer under the wage law.

-Sam and Jose are trying to form a union in their factory.
+Sam and Joanne are trying to form a union in their factory.
 Their boss finds out and fires them.
-If Sam and Jose can prove that they were fired because of their union activities, they might have a claim against their employer under the National Labor Relations Act.
+If Sam and Joanne can prove that they were fired because of their union activities, they might have a claim against their employer under the National Labor Relations Act.

 Marie reports unlawful conduct to government authorities and is then fired.
 If Mary can prove she was fired because of her report, then depending on what she reported, how she reported it, and where she reported it, she might have a claim under one of the various whistleblower laws.